suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 ## For team development

-If you maintain a repository with other team members, which means multiple users have the write permission, some additional settings are required.
+If you maintain a repository with other team members, which means multiple developers have the write permission, some additional settings are required.

 ### Configure a branch protection rule of the default branch to enforce the review